Dudemario/GroceryWebApp/README.md

    ```sh
    npm install
    ```
-3. For the back-end, in cluster.js change line numbers 38, 77, and 130 to your own file directories in order to store the separate shop .csv
+3. For the back-end, in cluster.js change line numbers 38, 77, and 130 to your own file directories in order to store the separate shop .csv files

 ### Usage
 Main page: